lmagni/Moonlighting/README.md

 # Moonlighting
-Code, databases and supplementary material of my analysis of moonlighting proteins
+Code, databases and supplementary material from my analysis of moonlighting proteins

 ## Resources
 ### Code